JuliaMath/Polynomials.jl/docs/src/extending.md

        end
 clenshaw_eval (generic function with 1 method)
 ```
+Internally, `evalpoly` is called so we forward that method.

 ```jldoctest abstract_univariate_polynomial
 julia> Polynomials.evalpoly(x, p::P) where {P<:AbstractUnivariatePolynomial{<:LaguerreBasis}} =
                clenshaw_eval(p, x)
 ```

-We test it out by passing in the variable `x` in the standard basis:
+We test this out by passing in the variable `x` in the standard basis:

 ```jldoctest abstract_univariate_polynomial
 julia> p = P([0,0,1])